mvonballmo/CSharpHandbook/naming.md

 * Use common names, like `Item` or `Value`, for accessing the central property of a type.
 * Do not include type information in property names.
 For example, for a property of type `IMetaRelation`, use the name Relation instead of the name `MetaRelation`.
 * Make the identifier as short as possible without losing information.
 For example, if a class named `IViewContext` has a property of type `IViewContextHandler`, that property should be called `Handler`.
 * If there are two properties that could be shortened in this way, then neither of them should be.
-If the class in the example above has another property of type `IEventListHandler`, then the properties should be named something like `ViewContextHandler` and `EventListhandler`, respectively.
+If the class in the example above has another property of type `IEventListHandler`, then the properties should be named something like `ViewContextHandler` and `EventListHandler`, respectively.
 * Avoid repeating information in a class member that is already in the class name.
 Suppose, there is an interface named `IMessages`; instances of this interface are typically named messages.
 That interface should not have a property named `Messages` because that would result in calls to `messages.Messages.Count`, which is redundant and not very readable.
 Instead, name the property something more semantically relevant, like `All`, so the call would read `messages.All.Count`.

 ### Methods